epsil/spotgen/README.md

     Revival - Deerhunter
     Twilight at Carbon Lake - Deerhunter

 CSV files have the advantage of being editable with a spreadsheet editor such as Microsoft Excel or LibreOffice Calc.
-They are also future-proof, as they contain additional info to the Spotify URIs (which might change).
+They are also future-proof, as they contain additional info to the Spotify URIs.
+(The URIs might, conceivably, change or become outdated.
+On the other hand, the title, artist and album of a track can be used to find that track on any music streaming service.)

 Command-line script
 -------------------